 How to dry Gumpaste Flowers quickly

-If you are learning how to make flowers and are doing so to learn an art form then speeding up the drying process will not be vital for you unless its to dry the parts of the flowers faster so you don’t have to wait in between stages and can get on with making the whole flower.
+If you are learning how to make flowers and are doing so to learn an art form, then speeding up the drying process will not be vital for you unless its to dry the parts of the flowers faster so you don’t have to wait between stages and can get on with making the whole flower.